 GOLO Release Side Effects and Possible Negative Reactions

 Historically, the ingredients in the Release formula don't appear to have negative side effects for most people.
-No serious side effects were reported in the GOLO Release supplement clinical study either.
+The GOLO Release supplement clinical study reported no serious side effects.
 However, nothing is side-effect free and there are some people who should probably not take this supplement.
 If adverse reactions were to develop, here are some tips to reduce them from occurring in you:

 - Start with less for the first week.
-This will help your body adjust and minimize adverse reactions if they were to occur.
+This could help your body adjust and minimize adverse reactions if they were to occur.

 - Do not take it if you are pregnant or breastfeeding.
 Some of the ingredients may not be safe for babies.

-- After surgery, ask your doctor when its ok to resume taking the supplement
+- After surgery, ask your doctor when it's okay to resume taking the supplement.

 - Gardenia may cause diarrhea.
 Some people have reported diarrhea with GOLO Release.

 - Separate taking all supplements from thyroid medications by at least 30 minutes.